Interns

 Ria Aggarwal

-My name is Ria Aggarwal, and I am a senior at Westview High School in Portland, Oregon, and will attend the University of Washington this fall.
+My name is Ria Aggarwal, and I am an undergraduate at the University of Washington.
 I have always been passionate about science and math, especially in Neuroscience, genetics, and biomedical research.
 I joined the Raber Lab to continue enhancing my knowledge and interest in neurodegenerative disorders and biomedical research, and I am very grateful for this exciting opportunity.
 Outside the lab, I am a competitive athlete in Taekwondo and train with the US National Coach, along with leading OHSU Science Ambassadors and Protection of Animal Welfare and Safety (PAWS).
 You can find me tackling a new book series or a new Lego project in my spare time.

 Mitali Chaudhari